ipfs/specs/reframe/REFRAME_KNOWN_METHODS.md

 **Abstract**

-This document is defining known method types and semantics.
+This document is defining known methods (request-response message types) and semantics.

 # Organization of this document